AlejandroDVDSM/MSDV_SpaceInvaders/README.md

 # MSDV_SpaceInvaders

-This project recreates the classic Space Invaders game in Unreal Engine 5.4 using C++ and make use of its own GameModeBase, Pawn, HUD, PlayerController and GameInstance.
+This project recreates the classic Space Invaders game in Unreal Engine 5.4 using C++ and making use of its own GameModeBase, Pawn, HUD, PlayerController and GameInstance.
 Its features the use of Niagara effects and EnhancedInput as well.

 https://github.com/user-attachments/assets/a8e519d6-73cb-4307-be67-a12f9880a4b9